-The campaign period commences upon confirmed receipt of campaign materials by the CRO and ends at 10:00 p.m. on Monday, October 30, 2017.
+The campaign period commences on March 1, 2018 upon confirmed receipt of campaign materials by the CRO and ends at on May 9, 2018 at 10:00 p.m.

 Campaigning is any activity or communication by anyone which includes encouragement for ETT members to vote (or not vote) for a particular candidate.
-Candidates shall not disseminate any information regarding voting procedures, i.e. the voting website URL, phone number on personal websites, except the voting period dates, in campaign information or on campaign materials, as this is a responsibility of the CRO.
+Candidates shall not disseminate any information regarding voting procedures (e.g., the voting website URL, phone number on personal websites), with the exception of the voting period dates, in campaign information or on campaign materials, as this is a responsibility of the CRO.
 Candidates may direct voters to the ETT website for further voting information.

 During the campaign period, campaign activities are prohibited at any ETFO or ETT-sponsored events, such as delegates meetings, socials, committee meetings, or training sessions.